Learning the Ropes

 Burn - A thrown rope that lands on top of an opponents rope, cancelling out the scores, AKA Dropping In

 Cancellation Scoring - The scores of each player cancel out the scores of their opponent at the end of each set.
 The remaining score goes to the winner - Note: only one player can score in each set.
-Example: Player one scores 4 points, player two scores 3 points, cancel/subtract the 3 points from player one, leaving player one with 1 point for the set win
+Example: Player one scores 4 points, player two scores 3 points, cancel/subtract the 3 points from player two, leaving player one with 1 point for the set win

 Cheater - A thrown rope that comes to rest touching the Rack, but not encircling it